zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 The function `EXTRA.DILATIONSET` operates in a way that is conceptually similar to the function `EXTRA.DILATION`.
 Both of these functions can be considered **homomorphic**, meaning they perform a similar dilation operation, but on different data structures.
 The same concept applies to the relationship between `dilationSet` and the **standard dilation on matrices**.

-- **Key Difference**: Unlike `EXTRA.DILATION`, which is designed to handle dilation on matrices of various dimensions, **`EXTRA.DILATIONSET`** is specifically optimized for working with 2D logical matrices in the set form (where elements are either `0` or `1` in matrix form are converted into set of coordinates).
+- **Important Note**: Unlike `EXTRA.DILATION`, which is designed to handle dilation on matrices of various dimensions, **`EXTRA.DILATIONSET`** is specifically optimized for working with 2D logical matrices in the **set form** (where elements are either `0` or `1` in matrix form are converted into set of coordinates).

-- **Important Note**: It is not recommended to use `EXTRA.DILATIONSET` on RGB images or matrices with more than two dimensions.
-This function is intended to work with **2D logical matrices** represented in the set form.

 ### Test Flow

 This process ensures that the dilation operation is applied correctly, and the final result is returned as a matrix.
-The output is a new logical matrix that represents the dilation of the input sets.
+The output is a new logical matrix that represents the dilation of the specially transformed input sets.

 1. **Define the sets `A` and `B`** as matrices.
 2. **Convert the matrices into coordinates** using `matrixToCoords`.